 Foreign trade and investment

-Major exports of Jiangsu include electronic and mechanical products; new and high technology products; automatic data processing machines and accessories; and garments and clothing accessories.
-Major export markets include the United States, Hong Kong, Japan and South Korea.
-Foreign investments in Jiangsu are mainly engaged in the manufacturing sector, particularly in telecommunication equipment, computer, machinery, chemical products and textiles.
+Major exports of Jiangsu include electronic and mechanical products, new and high technology products, automatic data processing machines and accessories, and garments and clothing accessories.
+In 2019, the export value of electronic products amounted to RMB 1,796 billion, or 66 percent of total export value.
+Major export markets included the United States, Hong Kong, Japan and South Korea.
+In 2019, exports to Hong Kong accounted for 6.7 percent of Jiangsu’s total exports.
+As a manufacturing base, major imports included electronic and mechanical products, high technology products, and integrated circuit and liquid crystal display panels.
+Major import sources included South Korea, Taiwan and Japan.
+Foreign investments in Jiangsu are still mainly engaged in the manufacturing sector, particularly in telecommunication equipment, computers, machinery, chemical products and textiles.

 Jiangsu is home to ancient towns and temples, exquisite and elegant classical gardens, and a beautiful landscape of lakes and mountains.
-The three major tourist centres in Jiangsu are the Yangtze River area, the Tai lake area and the Xuhuai area.
+The three major tourist centres in Jiangsu are the Yangtze River area, the Tai Lake area and the Xuhuai area.
 Nine classical gardens in Suzhou are designated as UNESCO world cultural heritage sites.
-Jiangsu received 678 million domestic tourists and 3.3 million overseas tourists in 2016.

 Singapore and Jiangsu